AudeNgD/nc-news/README.md

-# Northcoders News API
+# Northcoders News

-THIS PROJECT
+## This project
-Created a hosted service similar to reddit, where a user can post articles with associated topic.
+I built the backend service for a social media news service similar to reddit, where a user can post articles relating to a topic.
-Other users can comment and leave votes.
+Other users can comment and leave votes too.

-INSTALLATION
-Clone down the repo locally.

-SET-UP
--> Create .env.test and .env.development files.
-Into each, add PGDATABASE name for that environment.
+This backend is built using Node.js, Express.js and PostgresSQL.
+Test Driven Development managed by using Jest and Supertest.

+## Instructions
+1. Fork and clone this repo `https://github.com/AudeNgD/nc-news`

+2. In your local repo, install tghe dependencies by running `npm i`

+3. Create a .env.test and .env.development files in the root folder of your local repo.
+In the .env.test file, add `PGDATABASE=nc_news_test`
+In the .env.development file, add `PGDATABASE=nc_news`
-The names are listed in the /db/setup.sql file.
+NB - The db names should match the names listed in the /db/setup.sql file

-Check that the .env files are .gitignored
+4. Check that the .env files are .gitignored

-At this point you'll need to run npm install

--> Seed the local databases by running run setup-dbs and run seed
+5. Seed the local databases by running `run setup-dbs` and `run seed`.
+The latter will seed the db with the development data.

--> Install the following dev dependencies husky jest-extended jest-sorted pg-format supertest

--> Other dependencies
-dotenv
-express
-pg
-postgres

--> Run the tests by running
+6. Run the tests by running `npm test app` to check that all is in order.

-npm test app
+## Minimum version requirements
+- PostgreSQL > 14.11

--> You'll need postgres > 3.4.3 and Node.js > 21.3.0
+- Node.js > 21.3.0

-LINK TO HOSTED VERSION
+## Link to the hosted version
 https://nc-news-uld9.onrender.com/